catbagcrypto/solana-pumpfun-bundling/README.md

-# Solana PumpFun Bundling Service
+# Solana PumpFun Bundling Service - CABAL.BOT

 Introducing our new **Pump Fun Bundling Service**, designed to provide both natural-looking buys or real bundled buys.
 Perfect for any team or developer looking to guarantee supply control for a pumpfun launch or Pump.fun CTO.